ocadwebxr/ocadu-open-webxr/README.md

   <a-sphere position="0 0 5" radius="1.25" color="#EF2D5E"></a-sphere>
 </a-box>
 ```
 In the example above, our box is located at (-1, 0, -3) while our sphere is located at (0, 0, 5) relative to the box, or (-1, 0, 2) in the world space.
+[A-Frame's rotation](https://aframe.io/docs/1.3.0/components/rotation.html#sidebar) uses the [right-hand coordinate system](https://en.wikipedia.org/wiki/Right-hand_rule).
+From the perspective of a visitor oriented at zero the positive X axis is directed towards the right, the positive Y axis is directed upwards, and the positive Z axis is directed into the screen.

 After inserting these tags, the objects will appear in the scene.
 Previewing your changes is as easy as opening the Glitch preview panel and navigating to your gallery page from the home page button you created in "Initializing a Gallery".
 If you would like to add more complicated objects to your scene, you will find more information on staging models, point clouds and videos later in this readme as well as the [A-Frame Documentation](https://aframe.io/docs/1.2.0/introduction/).